 Nobody enjoys the moving process, but that doesn’t stop close to 10% of the population from uprooting themselves annually.
 The average person moves over 10 times in their lifetime.
 It sounds like a high number, but when you look at past decades, you’ll see we’re moving less than ever!

 The moving industry changes as much as any other.
 There will always be a need for people to relocate, yet the reasons behind the moves, the economics of moving, and the hottest destinations are constantly shifting.
-It’s an intriguing evolution to follow, so to keep you up to speed on the current state, here are 12 moving statistics and facts you should know in 2022.
+It’s an intriguing evolution to follow, so to keep you up to speed on the current state, here are 12 moving statistics and facts you should know this year.

 The 12 Moving Industry Statistics and Facts